Crimean Tatar subethnic groups: Genetics

 Autosomal distances of Steppe Crimean Tatars to peoples of the world.
-The closest are Steppe Crimean Tatars of Dobruja, Stavropol Nogai outliers and Lipka Tatars.
+The closest are Steppe Crimean Tatars of Dobruca, Stavropol Nogai outliers and Lipka Tatars.

-The Steppe Crimean Tatars are genetically closer to the Crimean mountain Tatars (d=0.22) than to the Nogays of the Caucasus (d=0.25), which is comparable to the genetic distance of the Steppe Crimean Tatars from the Southcoast Tatars (d=0.25).
+The Steppe Crimean Tatars are genetically closer to the Steppe Crimean Tatars of Dobruca (d=0.22) than to the Nogays of the Caucasus (d=0.25), which is comparable to the genetic distance of the Steppe Crimean Tatars from the Southcoast Tatars (d=0.25).
 At the same time, the Steppe Crimean Tatars are significantly closer to other subethnic groups of the Crimean Tatars than to the Kazakhs (d=0.68) and Mongols (d=0.84), which contradicts Soviet propaganda that branded them as Mongol invaders.
 Among the Steppe Crimean Tatars, to a degree comparable to other subethnic groups, haplogroups R1a-M198 (steppe lines), R1b-M343, G2a, J2, predominate.
 They are widespread in Eastern Europe and among the Turkic peoples of Russia, including the Caucasus, and are practically not represented among the Mongolians.
 Thus, the results of the genetic study conducted by Anastasiya Agdzhoyan in the laboratory of genomic geography of the N.I.
 Vavilov Institute of General Genetics of the Russian Academy of Sciences, disproves the hypotheses about the main origin of the gene pool of Crimean Tatars, including the Crimean Steppe Tatars, being from either from the Mongols or from Central Asian populations in general.
 The same study also rebutted the Soviet theory of origin from the Volga Tatars.